 How does the IRC help?

-The International Rescue Committee offers high-quality, low-cost immigration legal services and citizenship assistance in 23 cities across the United States.
-As part of our immigration programs, the IRC assists eligible individuals to apply for and renew their TPS status, identifies TPS holders for other forms of relief, and assists with legal services to seek these forms of relief where applicable.
-Learn more.
+The International Rescue Committee offers high-quality, low-cost immigration legal services and citizenship assistance in 29 cities across the United States.
+As part of our immigration programs, the IRC helps eligible individuals apply for and renew their TPS status, identifies TPS holders for other forms of relief, and assists with legal services to seek these forms of relief where applicable.